AltSysrq/avalanche/platform-native/ABI.md

 Both of these are void functions taking a pointer to the caller's stack map as their only argument.
 Between these calls, no allocations may be performed using the suspended stack map.

+## Heaps and Heap Handles

+Avalanche takes an unusual approach in that it uses a hierarchy of heaps, rather than a single managed heap.

+ Every heap has exactly one parent (except a root heap, which has no parent) and any number of children.
+Heaps may contain pointers to other heaps with the following restrictions:

+- A child heap may reference memory in any of its direct or indirect parents freely, without notifying the garbage collector, except for the allocation order restriction described below.

+- A parent heap may reference memory in any of its direct or indirect childern, provided it notifies the garbage collector by maintaining the heap graph and card table.
+However, in doing so, the object that contains the reference must not itself outlive the child heap it references and, if the child heap is single-strand, any use of the allocation in the parent heap must be only by the owner of the child heap.

+- No heap may reference memory in another heap which is not a direct or indirect parent or child.

+Additionally, allocations are _ordered_.
+Even within a single heap, an allocation may only freely reference other allocations that occurred _before_ it freely.
+If this is not necessarily the case, the mutator must update the heap graph and card table.

+Any heap is considered either single-strand or multi-strand.
+A single-strand heap may only be used by a single strand of execution and marks its allocations as gc-heap-allocated.
+A multi-strand heap permits sharing across strands at the cost of less efficient allocation and garbage collection.
+A multi-strand heap must have a multi-strand parent.

+A heap handle is a reference to a "local heap", a "parent heap", and a "global heap".
+It is represented simply as a pointer to a stack map.
+Each handle has its own parent handle, which is independent the parent of any of its heaps.
+A strand is assumed to have only one active handle at a time.
+Whenever a handle is passed to the memory manager, any handles not in the handle chain are assumed abandoned and no longer referencable from that strand, which may also result in destruction of heaps.

+Typically, the local heap of a handle is a heap allocated specifically for that call frame, while the parent heap is chosen by the caller of a function and used for the function's return value.
+The global heap is usually the root heap.